x702-obfuscated/Python-Notes/6-Objects-and-Classes/2-Objects.md

+# `Python Objects`
 *Use CTRL + F to search for keywords in this file*
-*You are encouraged to copy and alter the code in this file to understand how it works*
+*You are encouraged to copy and alter the code in this file to understand how it works.*

-# `Objects`

 Covered in this file:
 1. Importing a Class